Research on CBD Oil for Anxiety

+The research on CBD oil for anxiety is building as an effective anxiety reducing agent (anxiolytic), with some promising research findings in both animal and human studies.
 It may seem counterintuitive that a compound found in the cannabis plant (Cannabidiol or CBD) can reduce anxiety when an almost identical compound found in the same plant (Tetrahydrocannabinol or THC) can increase it.
-The evidence base is building for CBD as an effective anxiolytic (i.e. anxiety reducing agent), with some promising findings in both animal and human studies.
-For those seeking a natural alternative to pharmaceutical approaches to anxiety, CBD may just hold the answer.
-For a full list of the medical conditions for which CBD may be useful, please consult our research page.
+For those seeking a natural alternative to pharmaceutical approaches to anxiety, CBD oil may just hold the answer.
+For a full list of the medical conditions for which CBD oil may be useful, please consult our research page.

-Research Studies on the effects of Cannabis to treat Anxiety:
+Research Studies on the effects of CBD oil to treat Anxiety:

-Below is a list of available studies concerning the use of CBD, and other phytocannabinoids, in treating anxiety.
+Below is a list of available research on CBD, and other phytocannabinoids, to treat anxiety.

 - CBDas an anxiolytic drug